mgifford/gifsack-or-wolford/_pages/faq.md

 ## What if we want to make a donation?

 **There is no need to make a donation.**  We understand that for some people, no gifts is uncomfortable and they want to do something.
-If you are such a person, you could consider making a donation in our name to an organization like Inter Pares, Ecology Ottawa, or, for those in the US, the Electronic Frontier Foundation.
+If you are such a person, you could consider making a donation in our name to an organization like Inter Pares, Ecology Ottawa, or, for those in the US, the Electronic Frontier Foundation or Amnesty International.

 ## What is the hashtag?